 Stand out tracks would include "She Can't Stop", which is something of an indicator of the sound that Reece would bring to Accept on the Eat The Heat album.
 "Freight Train Rollin'" is a solid effort but doesn't pack the energy that the title might seem to imply.
 Album closer, "Just One Night" is one of my favorite tracks and showcased the guitar chops of Mitchell and Kirk as well as anything else on this album, and "All Or Nothin'" is another high-energy rocker with some great rhythm guitar and a catchy hook and solo.
 "Doin' The Dance" is a funky little number that has a fat bottom line to it and a quirky groove that gives Reece a chance to alter his typical straight-forward power delivery to great effect.
 This song, co-written by Jon Bon Jovi and Aldo Nova would have been a great MTV video had it come out about 3 or 4 years earlier, but by 1992 it was just another good song on a soon-forgotten release.

 Bangalore Choir was a band that had everything going for it except the decade.
 They had the formula down: blonde lead singer with a brunette band all dressed in black leather, a hot, scantily clad chick on the cover, a band photo in front of a vintage World War II bomber, a couple of catchy tracks, and big-time co-writing contributions.
 What they lacked was that one killer ballad that record executives thought could save the hair metal world from implosion, and of course the ability to go back in time to 1988.
-A solid, if unspectacular album that is worth the $4 or $5 it typically commands in the cut-out or used CD bin.
+Despite this, the rockers are really good, and this is definitely one of the last really good hair metal albums to manage to slip out from under the grungy shadow that was creeping across the musical landscape.
 Snag it if you find it...

 Back To Reviews Index